linzhou-zhong/Servier_Test/README.md

 For more details: [python part](https://github.com/linzhou-zhong/servier_test/tree/master/python)
 ## SQL part

-This project is aimed to create two tables `transactions` and `product_nomEnclature`, and write some SQL statements to get observed results.
+This project is aimed to create two tables `transactions` and `product_nomEnclature`, and write some SQL statements to get expected results.

 For more details: [SQL part](https://github.com/linzhou-zhong/servier_test/tree/master/SQL)